Teaching English in China

-3. Summer and Winter Camps: These are the best way to make some extra money while traveling.
-Lasting from one week to one month, you can make RMB 5,000 (about $600) for two weeks.
+- Summer and Winter Camps: These are the best way to make some extra money while traveling.
+Lasting from one week to one month, you can make about $600 for two weeks.
 Although these are intense

 work environments, it is well worth it.
 Not only is it a great experience to interact with kids, but you also get the chance to spend time with Chinese teachers and college students (like camp counselors).
 You can also consider working at a camp